-Merritt, Richards-Ross in the long sprints
+Merritt and Richards-Ross win the long sprints

-Sanya Richards-Ross ran a dominating 50.89 world leader in the women's 400m, almost a second ahead of Natasha Hastings (51.85).
-After a quick hug from Lagat, still finishing his interviews, Richards-Ross said, "I was pleased with how I ran off no speed-work and not tapering my training.
+Sanya Richards-Ross ran a dominating 50.89 world lead in the women's 400m, almost a second ahead of Natasha Hastings (51.85).
+After a quick hug from Lagat, still finishing his interviews, Richards-Ross said: "I was pleased with how I ran off no speed-work and not tapering my training.
 My coach told me to just consider it practice, and I have to say I like having five thousand people coming out to cheer for my practice!"

 LaShawn Merritt echoed Oliver's words in describing his own race, the rarely-run 500m.
 Merritt won in 1:01.39 over Jeshua Anderson (1:01.86) and described how the race jolted him completely out of his comfort zone.
 "I had a race plan coming in, and it went out the window," said Merritt.
 "When I came to the line, I was expecting a three-turn stagger and to start out of blocks, and then it was a two-turn break and no blocks.
 But once I got into it, it went better than I thought.
 It was fun."

-Merritt added, "Being a 200m-400m guy and finishing a 500m that strong tells me it's going to be a great season."
+Merritt added: "Being a 200m-400m guy and finishing a 500m that strong tells me it's going to be a great season."

 Phoebe Wright took charge of the women's 800m but Morgan Uceny only let her keep it until the last lap.
-Uceny stalked Wright from the end of the first lap, saying afterward, "I figured a move could happen any time, and I didn't want to get gapped."
+Uceny stalked Wright from the end of the first lap, saying afterwards: "I figured a move could happen any time, and I didn't want to get gapped."
 It turned out that the move was made by Uceny herself, and she won in 2:03.35 with Fantu Magiso closing fast for second in 2:03.72.
 Magiso was pleased to get that after a tumble on the first corner left her knee bloodied and forced officials to call the race back for a re-start.

 "I didn't know what to expect in my first mile of the year," said Centrowitz, "but I wanted to get after it whatever the pace was.
 My workouts indicated I was in shape for a 3:55, so to be able to run that fast is a good sign."

-The women's long jump went to Daegu silver medallist Olga Kucherenko, who reached 6.75m on her fourth jump before fouling her remaining two.
+The women's long jump went to world silver medallist Olga Kucherenko, who reached 6.75m on her fourth jump before fouling her remaining two.
 All four of Kucherenko's legal marks would have won the competition.

 The women's 60m went to Bianca Knight in 7.25 over Jessica Young (7.26).
-Former 100m World champion Lauryn Williams was fourth (7.28) and Bahamian Debbie Ferguson-McKenzie sixth (7.33).
+Former 100m world champion Lauryn Williams was fourth (7.28) and Bahamian Debbie Ferguson-McKenzie sixth (7.33).
 The men's 60m was won by Keston Bledman in 6.62.
 The women's 60m hurdles went to Kristi Castlin in 7.91.

 Parker Morse for the IAAF